jymchng/python-newtype-dev/docs/development/building.md

-# Building Python NewType
+# Building python-newtype

-This guide covers how to build and package Python NewType for development and distribution.
+This guide covers how to build and package python-newtype for development and distribution.

 ## Prerequisites

-Before building Python NewType, ensure you have the following installed:
+Before building python-newtype, ensure you have the following installed:

 - Python 3.7 or later
 - Poetry (for dependency management)